choudhurym/assignments/Dissertation.md

 * The text of the post should contain
     * information on the dissertation you are presenting<br/>
   (just copy/paste your line from https://github.com/cs800-research-spr20/dissertation-sched/blob/master/README.md)
-    * link to your presentation video
+    * link to your presentation video<br/>
+    *(if your slides are readable in the video, provide a publicly-available link to your slides)*